 Eat and drink

 Now in its fifth year of operation, Mansfield Coffee Merchant on Highett Street has become more than just a cafe to the locals, its exceptional coffee complemented with a varied, sophisticated menu that keeps the place pumping well into the evening.
+You can’t dine-in at the moment, but they are offering takeaway and delivery.

 Owner Mat Picone learned the roasting trade in Melbourne before making the ultimate tree-change, setting up a city-style cafe in the country.
 On a hot day, try the cold drip coffee, infused on-site and available in takeaway bottles.
 Try the shaved mortadella brioche roll with fried egg and tomato relish; the house-made flatbread with goat curd, garden pea asparagus, soft herbs and poached egg; or the hot smoked Buxton trout with house-made pickles, crème fraîche and poached egg on sourdough.